Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

 	    manages: https://example.org/repos
 	    accesstoken: <Fixed access token passed to the endpoint>

-Upon creating and deleting repositories in the frontend, OpenProject will POST to this endpoint a JSON object containing information on the repository.
+Upon creating and deleting repositories in the frontend, ProyeksiApp will POST to this endpoint a JSON object containing information on the repository.

 	{
 		"identifier": "seeded_project.git",